Import and export circuits

 11

-Execute Stim file on MIMIQ#
+Execute Stim file on MIMIQ

 Stim is a fast stabilizer circuit simulator commonly used for Clifford circuit simulation.
 Stim allows users to export their circuit to a text format usually with the .stim extention.
 The remote MIMIQ services can readily process and execute Stim files as follows:

-job = conn.execute("my_stim_circuit.stim")
+job = conn.submit("my_stim_circuit.stim")

 Warning